Skip to main content

 Gold ETFs attracted $89 billion in net inflows during 2025, doubling total assets under management to $559 billion.
 This represents a marked shift from 2022–2023, when ETF outflows were a drag on the gold price.
 Both retail and institutional investors have been buying, with North American funds leading inflows.

-UBS' 2026 forecast explicitly factors in sustained ETF buying, estimating that 900 tonnes of net purchases (central banks plus ETFs combined) could support prices at $6,200/oz mid-year.
-Continued strong ETF demand is arguably the key swing factor for 2026.
+UBS' 2026 forecast explicitly factors in sustained ETF buying as a key pillar of demand, alongside central bank purchases.
+With gold having softened through the spring, continued strong ETF demand is arguably the key swing factor for the rest of 2026.

 5